First Drive: 2010 Land Rover Range Rover Supercharged

-By now, there's bound to have been at least one product planning meeting at Land Rover HQ where someone, likely a fresh hire from outside the automotive industry, has asked the question "Why do we bother making these so capable off-road?"
+By now, there's bound to have been at least one product planning meeting at Land Rover HQ where someone -- likely a fresh hire from outside the automotive industry -- asked the question, "Why do we bother making these so capable off-road?"

-In a purely rational world, the kind that realizes that for 99 percent or more Range Rover buyers - or, more likely, lessees - going "off-road" means driving on the sidewalk, it would be a valid question.
-In the world that we live in, one in which the Range Rover has a reputation as one of the world's most capable SUVs -- for example, it is one of the first vehicles to traverse the Darien Gap on the Panama-Colombia border.
+In a purely rational world, the kind that realizes that for 99 percent or more Range Rover buyers -- or, more likely, lessees -- going "off-road" means driving on the sidewalk, it would be a valid question.
+In the actual world, the Range Rover has a reputation as one of the world's most capable SUVs -- for example, it was one of the first vehicles to traverse the Darien Gap on the Panama-Colombia border.
 Thus, making one that can't go wherever the driver wants is bound to get Land Rover brass excommunicated.
-No wonder every time a Range Rover gets revised, it ends up being the most off-road capable Rover ever.
+No wonder every time a Range Rover gets revised, it ends up being the most off-road-capable Rover ever.

 In true luxury car fashion, the engine and accompanying six-speed automatic transmission are stunningly smooth.
 The exhaust note is definitely that of a V-8, but it's quite subdued and without any hint of a blower under hood.
 On smooth roads, the ride is on par with that of any similarly priced luxury sedan.
 Should pavement quality head south, however, things will get shaky.
 It is an SUV, after all, and it can't ignore all laws of physics.
 Steering is light but not dangerously vague as it is on some similarly-sized SUVs.
 The aforementioned smoothness comes partly thanks to standard 20-inch wheels and high-performance rubber.
 They're great for tackling the asphalt-and-concrete hellscape that is Los Angeles, but will need to be replaced with proper SUV tires for any serious off-piste adventures.

-Inside, there's enough electronic gadgetry to make anyone that's ever heard of Lucas the Prince of Darkness to recoil in horror.
+Inside, there's enough electronic gadgetry to make anyone who's ever heard of Lucas, the Prince of Darkness, recoil in horror.
 The coolest feature is the all-digital instrument cluster.
-Where lesser cars feature a bunch of gauges with indicator arrows in them, the 2010 Range Rover packs a wide TFT screen that provides a digital speedometer and tachometer plus the usual compliment of warning and indicator lights.
-On the off chance that you forgot, the tachometer reminds you that the Range Rover you're driving is, in fact, supercharged - as will looking at the front door sills.
+Where lesser cars feature a bunch of gauges with indicator arrows, the 2010 Range Rover packs a wide TFT screen that provides a digital speedometer and tachometer plus the usual complement of warning and indicator lights.
+On the off chance that you forgot, the tachometer reminds you that the Range Rover you're driving is, in fact, supercharged -- as will looking at the front door sills.
 In fact, the entire cabin is full of reminders that you're in a Land Rover Range Rover.
 The Nissan GT-R has fewer badges.

 There are shortcomings, of course.
 The navigation system does not have built-in traffic.
-Well, there's an option to turn it on but at no point did it feel like working.
-Satellite radio takes a while to tune from station to station and cuts out far too easily, with signal being lost after passing under any overpass.
+Well, there's an option to turn it on, but at no point did it feel like working.
+Satellite radio takes a while to tune from station to station and cuts out far too easily, with the signal getting lost after passing under any overpass.
 The door handles, curiously, are not body color.
 These are relatively minor issues, however, and are easily overlooked.

 Of equally little concern is the thirst for fuel.
 The EPA says the blown Rangie is good for 12 mpg around town and 18 mpg on the highway, but in the real world, especially with liberal use of those 510 horses and full acceleration capability, consumption going to be comparable to that of a Lamborghini Murcielago.
 Of course, if you can swing the roughly $100k for the Range Rover Supercharged, you can probably swing the gas bill.